Kong/kubernetes-ingress-controller/docs/concepts/deployment.md

   an Ingress Controller will satisfy Ingress rules created in all the namespaces inside a Kubernetes cluster.
   Use the annotation on Ingress and Custom resources to segment the Ingress resources between multiple Ingress Controllers.
+  **Warning!**
+  When you use another Ingress Controler, which is default for cluster (without set any `kubernetes.io/ingress.class`), be aware of using default `kong` ingress class.
+There is special behavior of the default `kong` ingress class, where any ingress resource that is not annotated is picked up.
+  Therefore with different ingress class then `kong`, you have to use that ingress class with every Kong CRD object (plugin, consumer) which you use.
 - Namespace based isolation:
   Kong Ingress Controller supports a deployment option where it will satisfy Ingress resources in a specific namespace.
 With this model, one can deploy